Brian Fitzpatrick (American politician): Tenure

-In the first session of the 115th United States Congress, Fitzpatrick was ranked the third most bipartisan member of the House of Representatives by the Bipartisan Index, a metric created by The Lugar Center and Georgetown's McCourt School of Public Policy to assess congressional bipartisanship.
-In the first session of the 116th United States Congress, Fitzpatrick was ranked first by the Bipartisan Index.
-GovTrack noted that Fitzpatrick introduced the most bills among freshman Representatives, and, of the 274 bills he cosponsored, 35% were introduced by a non-Republican legislator.
+In the 115th Congress, Fitzpatrick was ranked the second most bipartisan member of the House of Representatives by the Bipartisan Index, a metric created by the Lugar Center and Georgetown's McCourt School of Public Policy to assess congressional bipartisanship.
+In the 116th United States Congress, 117th Congress, and first session of the 118th Congress, Fitzpatrick was ranked first by the Bipartisan Index.
+For the first session of the 117th Congress, GovTrack noted that Fitzpatrick ranked in the 61st percentile for the most bills introduced.
+Additionally, they noted that he cosponsored the second most bills compared to all House Representatives at 1333, and that of these, 80% were introduced by a non-Republican legislator; joining bipartisan bills the most out of all Representatives.
+Fitzpatrick was ranked the most bipartisan legislator again in 2024, his fifth straight year.

+Fitzpatrick voted in line with Joe Biden's stated position 70% of the time during the 117th Congress, the highest rate of any member in the Republican conference.

 On February 4, 2021, Fitzpatrick joined 10 other Republican House members voting with all voting Democrats to strip Marjorie Taylor Greene of her Education and Labor Committee and Budget Committee assignments in response to controversial political statements she had made.
 On November 5, 2021, Fitzpatrick was among the 13 House Republicans who broke with their party and voted with a majority of Democrats for the Infrastructure Investment and Jobs Act, a $1.2 trillion infrastructure spending bill.

+Fitzpatrick was the primary sponsor of three bills that Congress enacted.

+In 2025, Fitzpatrick was one of two Republicans who voted against the Senate-approved version of the One Big Beautiful Bill Act.
+He originally supported the House version of the bill, but opposed the larger cuts to SNAP and Medicaid the Senate passed.
+Fitzpatrick also voted against a subsequent bill cutting funding for public broadcasting.